 There is currently a special Christmas rate that they are offering from Mid-November to early January.
 Be aware, the offer is for online purchases or coupon-holding guests at the train station, these coupons were printing in various Swiss newspapers.
 If there is such a promotion available during your stay, I suggest purchasing online in the early morning of the date intended, as the ticket office itself will not honor this price without a coupon.

 How long to visit Jungfraujoch

 In general, I would give it a few days.
 You can always visit the neighboring Interlaken, or even Bern / Thun / Montreux if the weather continues to stay poor.
 Everything is fairly close together, and with the free bus pass, it doesn’t take long to get down the hill and access regional trains.

-I say so long because you can never predict the weather.
-On Christmas eve and Boxing day, the weather was perfect, but we decided to visit on Christmas day and it was storming at the top.
+We recommend so long because you can never predict the weather.
+On Christmas Eve and Boxing day, the weather was perfect, but we decided to visit on Christmas day and it was storming at the top.
 Not only were we not allowed outside to visit the Monchsjoch Hut, but we couldn’t play on the glacier itself and go sledding.
 That was one disappointed little boy.

 Is Jungfraujoch Safe for kids?

 Jungfraujoch was absolutely safe for kids.
 Baby girl slept the whole time, of course, but Munchkin had a blast.
 There was an elevator for the stroller, and nothing was open enough for the munchkin to hurt himself should get out of sight.